Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Air & SpaceExploration.
 A significant historical month for this entry is December 1930.

 Location.
 35° 3.333′ N, 118° 9.485′ W. Marker is in Mojave, California, in Kern County.
-Marker can be reached from the intersection of Airport Blvd and Sabovich Street, on the left when traveling north.
+It can be reached from the intersection of Airport Blvd and Sabovich Street, on the left when traveling north.
 Located in Legacy Park across from the Voyager Restaurant.
 Touch for map.
 Marker is in this post office area: Mojave CA 93501, United States of America.
 Touch for directions.

 Albert C. Hansen Marker image.
 Click for full size.

-Photographed By Denise Boose, September 19, 2023
+Photographed by Denise Boose, September 19, 2023

 2. Albert C. Hansen Marker